kserkcho/SCEM/README.md

-valid results for non-sinusoidal time series; 2) A simulation study suggests that the SCEM provides accurate estimates of birth seasonality in second molars as long as the tooth enamel has more than 50% of the original crown height present (Chazin et al. 2019, Table 1).
+valid results for non-sinusoidal time series; 2) A simulation study suggests that the SCEM provides accurate estimates of birth seasonality in second molars as long as the tooth enamel has more than 50% of the original crown height present (Chazin et al.2019, Table 1).

 The second method estimates input parameters for use with a previously-developed parametric approach (Tornero et al., 2013).
 The